 In case you were curious, no, people don’t wear street clothes when they’re getting ECT.

 Those minor details aside, what’s boneheaded and stigma-reinforcing is that Dr. Stigma who’s playing the patient does his best Jack Nicholson impression of a seizure.
 It doesn’t work that way; the muscle relaxant makes sure of that.
 The hospital that made this should be ashamed of themselves, and Dr. Stigma should be fired.

 There’s already enough stigma around ECT without this kind of nonsense from people who should have half a brain.

 Unfortunately, this is not an isolated instance.
 An article published in the Canadian Medical Association Journal in 2011 used a stock photo of a man with an intense red face and bulging eyes with bright red blood vessels, along with some type of mock electrodes taped to his forehead.
 Yikes.

 You can get ECT on an inpatient or outpatient basis.
 Inpatient treatments can be done up to three times a week.
 Outpatient maintenance treatment is typically done once a week or less often.

-Various parameters can be adjusted in the delivery of ECT, including the electrode placement that deliver the electric stimulus.
+Various parameters can be adjusted in the delivery of ECT, including the placement of the electrodes that deliver the electric stimulus.
 Unilateral ECT involves both electrodes placed on the same side of the head; it’s less likely to cause side effects.
-Bilateral ECT involves one electrode on each side of the head (this can be on either the temples or forehead).
+Bilateral ECT involves one electrode on each side of the head (this can be on either the temples, i.e. bitemporal, or forehead, i.e. bifrontal).
 Bilateral is more effective, but at the same time, it’s also more likely to cause side effects.
 Someone receiving ECT for the first time would get unilateral.